tritico/cdk-polly/README.md

 #####
 This is an evaluation project to model a complete serverless application in AWS using the [AWS Cloud Development Kit](https://github.com/awslabs/aws-cdk)

-The example application is modeled off the existing serverless application example demonstration at [Build A Serverless Text-to-speech application with Amazon Polly](https://aws.amazon.com/blogs/machine-learning/build-your-own-text-to-speech-applications-with-amazon-polly)
+The example application is modeled off the example demonstration at [Build A Serverless Text-to-speech application with Amazon Polly](https://aws.amazon.com/blogs/machine-learning/build-your-own-text-to-speech-applications-with-amazon-polly)

 ###### Prerequisites
 * [AWS CLI Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)